11 Things to Do in Amsterdam in September

 Amsterdam in autumn| ©Jan van der Wolf

-If there is a word that defines the weather in Amsterdam in September, it is changeable.
-In this transitional month between summer and autumn there are sunny, clear days and cooler, windy, cloudy days.
-Maximum temperatures are lower than in July and August and average around 20 degrees Celsius.
+In this month of transition between summer and fall, there are sunny, clear days and colder, windy, cloudy days.
+Maximum temperatures drop compared to July and August and average around 20 degrees Celsius.
 Minimum temperatures drop as the days go by and approach 10 degrees.

-Book the Amsterdam City Sightseeing bus tour
+Book the City Sightseeing Amsterdam tourist bus

-The tourist flow in Amsterdam in September
+Tourist numbers in Amsterdam in September

 Tourists in Amsterdam| ©Marco Verch